Unique product identifiers

 Types of unique product identifiers

-|Universal Product Code (UPC)||A unique numerical identifier for commercial products that's usually associated with a barcode printed on retail merchandise.||Primarily North America||12 numeric digits||GTIN|
+|Universal Product Code (UPC), also called GTIN-12 and UPC-A||A unique numerical identifier for commercial products that's usually associated with a barcode printed on retail merchandise.||Primarily North America||12 numeric digits||GTIN|

-|European Article Number (EAN)||A unique numerical identifier for commercial products that's usually associated with a barcode printed on retail merchandise.||Primarily outside of North America||Typically 13 numeric digits (can occasionally be either eight or 14 numeric digits)||GTIN|
+|European Article Number (EAN), also called GTIN-13||A unique numerical identifier for commercial products that's usually associated with a barcode printed on retail merchandise.||Primarily outside of North America||Typically 13 numeric digits (can occasionally be either eight or 14 numeric digits)||GTIN|

-|Japanese Article Number (JAN)||A unique numerical identifier for commercial products that's usually associated with a barcode printed on retail merchandise.||Only in Japan||8 or 13 numeric digits||GTIN|
+|Japanese Article Number (JAN), also called GTIN-13||A unique numerical identifier for commercial products that's usually associated with a barcode printed on retail merchandise.||Only in Japan||8 or 13 numeric digits||GTIN|

-|International Standard Book Number (ISBN)||A unique numerical identifier for commercial books published since 1970 that can be found on the back of the book along with the barcode.||Globally||ISBN-10: 10 numeric digits (last digit may be "X" which represents the number "10")
+|International Standard Book Number (ISBN)||A unique numerical identifier for commercial books published since 1970 that can be found on the back of the book along with the barcode.||Globally||ISBN-10: 10 numeric digits (last digit may be "X" which represents the number "10").

-ISBN-13: 13 numeric digits and typically starts with either 978 or 979
+ISBN-13 (recommended): 13 numeric digits and typically starts with either 978 or 979

 |Manufacturer Part Number (MPN)||The number which uniquely identifies the product to its manufacturer.||Globally||Alphanumeric digits (various lengths)||MPN|